Article

 Question: Is low-code/no-code the future of software development?
 As a UI/UX design agency collaborating with diverse companies across industries, we at Eleken have a chance to spot market tendencies firsthand.
 And while it's challenging to predict the absolute future trajectory of the industry, there are some compelling reasons to believe that low-code and no-code approaches will continue to flourish.
 And here’s why.

-5 reasons why low-code/no-code platforms hold significant promise for success
+5 reasons low-code/no-code platforms promise success

 Indeed, Gartner reports about 20% growth in the no-code/low-code market size, which currently stands at approximately $14 billion.
 So, the potential for new players to join this market is there.
 And the market shows us many signs to believe Gartner was right.